commaai/msgq/README.md

 - **All fields must describe quantities in SI units**, unless otherwise specified in the field name.

-- In the context of the message they are in, field names should be completely unambigious.
+- In the context of the message they are in, field names should be completely unambiguous.

 - All values should be easy to plot and be human-readable with minimal parsing.